Accelerating Berends-Giele recursion for gluons in arbitrary dimensions over finite fields: GPU acceleration

 The choice of CUDA~\cite{cuda} for the kernels and TensorFlow and python for the overall framework has been driven primarily by the availability of these tools (and compilers) on the computer resources we have access to.
 We have deliberately minimised reliance on platform-specific features in order to keep this proof-of-concept project flexible enough for future extensions.
 This ensures that kernels can be ported to alternative platforms (\emph{e.g.}~OpenCL) and that the wrapper code can, if necessary, be adapted to other frameworks such as PyTorch~\cite{NEURIPS2019_9015} or C++.

 Our approach prioritises flexibility and modularity over performance, with the aim of creating a library easy to use, develop, and extend.
 True performance bottlenecks will only emerge once the library is integrated into larger frameworks, and excessive early optimisation might hinder future development.
+A limitation of this approach is that, while very recent GPUs can natively operate with up to 128-bit integer (easily enabling for finite fields of size up to $2^{63}$), they are not widespread enough.
+As a consequence, we limit the size to $p < 2^{31}$, and we choose as a default $p=2^{31}-19$.
 Another crucial aspect of GPU computing is memory management, but as will be shown in Section~\ref{sec:benchmark}, our implementation scales well without the need for extensive optimisation in this area.
 We have thus decided to leave this for future development, as this is not currently a bottleneck for our project.

 While the main objective of this work is computing scattering amplitudes on GPUs, the library developed in the context of this work is written such that it can be used standalone for calculations involving finite fields.
 The use of python and TensorFlow as the glue language for this project makes the library specially well-suited for machine learning applications or scenarios requiring differentiability~\cite{Heimel:2024wph}.
 In such cases, however, further extensions of the library should be developed in order to include GPU kernels for the gradient computations whenever necessary.